CrowdHailer/Thyng/README.md

 ##### Ruby objects with public state to encourage storage as data only collections.

+##### Idea was to handle state by making it public so that a datamapper would always know how to reach in and reconstruct an object.
+Felt like it was the wrong way round and so have moved on to implement immaculate record.
+Work in progress

 #### What?
 A `thyng` is a ruby object with the convention of saving state in **key:value** pairs that are public on the object rather than in private **instance variables**.